Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Discussion

 Across all machine learning algorithms, variety-specific models were as or more effective than variety-agnostic ones.
 Performance of RSD detection varied between sugarcane varieties potentially arising from the physical differences between the varieties or external factors correlated with variety selection.
 Variables such as soil type, rainfall, and land topology may influence variety choice and introduce variability in the observed spectral reflectance.
 Consequently, future studies should incorporate soil data, rainfall, and land topology as predictors to assess their impact on RSD diagnosis and determine whether these factors explain variation that affects class separability.
 Notably, variety SRA14 typically exhibited lower classification rates and larger variation, compared to other varieties with model performance that was not significantly greater than random chance.
 This may be attributed to a smaller sample size than the other varieties (see Table \ref{tab1}) and perhaps future studies with a larger dataset will find a significant performance difference.

 Despite the high classification accuracies achieved by the models, there were several limitations of the study.
 Positive class precision was consistently lower than negative class precision for models classifying RSD in Q200 and Q208, indicating a higher rate of false positives across the algorithms.
 This may have arisen from the assumption that RSD infection in a block was uniformly distributed by labeling all pixels within a block with the overall disease status of that block.
 This could result in regions with little or no RSD being mislabeled as 'RSD Positive', thereby affecting model training.
 Future studies should avoid this assumption where possible and implement a higher resolution sampling method.
 Interestingly, this observation coincides with the only two varieties identified by Sugar Research Australia as partially resistant to RSD \citep{RSD4, RSD5}.
-Partial resistance might reduce the spread of RSD sufficiently to create patches of non-infected areas within otherwise infected paddocks.
+Partial resistance might reduce the spread of RSD sufficiently to create patches of non-infected areas within otherwise infected blocks.
 However, to verify this hypothesis, further research with higher resolution sampling methods would be necessary.

-Additionally, this study focused on developing models and a prototype system for RSD detection within the Herbert region in February of 2022.
-Future work should explore the influence of other predictors that could not be accounted for in this study to ensure its reliability and broader applicability in other regions or at other points in time.
-This includes an investigation into the impacts of temperature, humidity, sunlight duration, flowering, other varieties, simultaneous disease infections and precipitation.
-RSD detection should be trialed at different stages of the sugarcane growth with time series data to improve its applicability to the industry.
+This study focused on developing models and a prototype system for RSD detection within the Herbert region in February 2022.
+Future work should assess the influence of other environmental and agronomic predictors that could not be accounted for in this study to ensure broader applicability in the industry.
+This includes exploring the impacts of factors such as temperature, humidity, sunlight duration, flowering, other sugarcane varieties, simultaneous disease infections, and precipitation on the performance of classification models.
+Furthermore, RSD detection should be trialled at different growth stages of sugarcane using time-series data to improve its applicability to the industry.
+Given their proven success in previous time-series classification tasks, exploring the use of techniques such as recurrent neural networks or transformers for this application represents a promising direction for future research.
+Additionally, comparing various principal component analysis algorithms could further optimise vegetation index characteristics while addressing and mitigating issues such as overfitting.